colejarczyk/doc/api/acl.rst

 ACL API
 =======

-These endpoints will allow you to easily manage ACL for administrator.
+These endpoints will allow you to easily manage ACL for the administrator.

-Creating an role
+Creating a role
 ----------------

-To create a new role you need to call the ``/api/admin/acl/role`` endpoint with the ``POST`` method.
+To create a new role, you need to call the ``/api/admin/acl/role`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^